GiftXXVI/JavaClasses/README.md

 and primarily exports Tobacco.

-Malawi, with its capital in Lilongwe, it has a population of approximately 17,000,000.
+Malawi, with its capital in Lilongwe, has a population of approximately 17,000,000.
 ```
 This output demonstrates: